simeononsecurity/simeononsecurity.ch/content/articles/best-full-disk-encryption-solutions-windows/index.en.md

 - **AES-256 encryption**: BitLocker uses the advanced AES-256 encryption algorithm, which is widely recognized as secure and reliable.
 - **Hardware encryption support**: If your device has a TPM chip, BitLocker can leverage it for hardware-based encryption, further enhancing security.
-- **Integration with Windows**: BitLocker seamlessly integrates with Windows, providing a familiar and user-friendly experience.
+- **Integration with Windows**: BitLocker smoothly integrates with Windows, providing a familiar and user-friendly experience.
 - **Central management**: BitLocker can be centrally managed through Group Policy or Microsoft Endpoint Configuration Manager, simplifying deployment and administration.

 ### Enabling Bitlocker on Windows

-> **Note:** Note that BitLocker is not available on home editions of Windows.
+> **Note:** Note that BitLocker isn't available on home editions of Windows.
 It is exclusive to professional and enterprise editions.

 To enable BitLocker on a Windows system, follow these steps: